ranemirusG/toolbox-notes/networks/nmap.md

 `-A`: if we don't care about how loud we are, we can enable "aggressive" mode.
 This is equivalent to `-sV -O -sC --traceroute`.

-Users can skip the ping step entirely with a list scan (-sL) or by disabling ping (-Pn) -Pn ----> tells Nmap to not bother pinging the host before scanning it
+Users can skip the ping step entirely with a list scan (-sL) or by disabling ping (-Pn) `-Pn`: tells Nmap to not bother pinging the host before scanning it

 nmap -sC -sV -oN output.txt $IP nmap -sS -p- -oN all-ports.txt $IP